-Our policy is to speak only to people who are our mission: as much as possible to cultivate this discussion while eliminating any that competes with it.
+Our policy is to engage with people only if it will advance our mission: as much as possible to cultivate this kind of discussion, while eliminating any that competes with it.

 Piety & perception

-Though we are not shepherds in a congregation, we are something close enough that in all our responses, we seek to remain above reproach, and have a good reputation with those outside the church, as Paul requires (1 Timothy 3:2, 7; Titus 1:6).
-However, we define this requirement by Scripture, rather than by modern intuitions which would condemn Jesus’ above response as unacceptable, and much of Paul’s own behavior as contradictory to it.
+Though we are not shepherds in a congregation, we always seek to remain above reproach, and to have a good reputation with those outside the church, as Paul requires (1 Timothy 3:2, 7; Titus 1:6).
+However, we define this requirement by Scripture, rather than by modern intuitions which would condemn the speech of Jesus himself, and much of Paul’s own behavior, as contradictory to it.
 To be above reproach and have a good reputation, as defined by Scripture, is compatible with behavior that is considered insufficiently winsome, a bad witness, insulting or offensive, and which may result in receiving innumerable public beatings or frequent death threats (2 Corinthians 11:23).
 Paul himself five times received from the Jews thirty-nine lashes, three times was beaten with rods, and once was stoned almost to death (vv.
 24–25).
 Jesus was crucified.

 Because of the long-term feminizing influence on our culture, niceness has replaced love in the second greatest commandment (cf. Matthew 22:39).
 Thus, the kind of men who provoke anger and upset, as Jesus and Paul did, seem incompatible with the kind of men who are above reproach and have good reputations with outsiders.
 Yet Paul and the Spirit of Jesus were not hypocrites when they penned 1 Timothy 3:2–7 and Titus 1:6.
-There is a road, which we try to walk, between the ditches of being jerks for Jesus, and being emotionally manipulated by hand-wringing Christian cry-babies and secular Tone Police.
+There is a road, which we try to walk, between the ditches of being jerks for Jesus, and being emotionally manipulated by Christian cry-bullies and secular tone police.